MontiCore/sysmlv2/README.md

 ## Future

-This project follows several purposes: One main purpose is to provide a second SysML V2 parser
+This project follows several purposes: One main purpose is to provide a second SysML v2 parser
     for comparison and potential quality check with the parser given in the [SysML v2
     Pilot-Implementation](https://github.com/Systems-Modeling/SysML-v2-Pilot-Implementation).

 Furthermore, we are interested to extend and adapt
- * the frontend, which are the language capabilities,
+ * the frontend, i.e., the language capabilities,
- * the analytical capabilities, which includes advanced context conditions, consistency and completeness checks, up to high-level verification capabilities using frormal methods, and
+ * the analytical capabilities, i.e., advanced context conditions, consistency and completeness checks, up to high-level verification capabilities using frormal methods, and
- * the generative backend, which are the capabilities to produce simulations, and real code.
+ * the generative backend, i.e., the capabilities to produce simulations, and real code.

 For this purposes the MontiCore infrastructure is very helpful, as it